rcabralc/gluer/README.md

 end

 # Put other registration definitions here.

-if Rails.configuration.cache_classes
-  # Load if we're going to cache classes (commonly done in production
-  # environment).
-  Gluer.reload
-end
 ```

 The commit hook is called when the registration is to be performed.  `registry`